What to see on a cultural trip to Florence, Italy

 florence, italy, uffizi gallery

-Located in the heart of the city is the Uffizi museum, a haven of Renaissance art.
+Located in the heart of the city is the Uffizi Museum, a haven of Renaissance art.
 Filled with some of the world’s finest masterpieces, like the birth of Venus and Leonardo Da Vinci’s annunciation, as well as many other masterpieces by Michelangelo and Raphael.
 For all opening times and prices, visit the website.

 Where to stay

 I will leave you to research the hotel’s facilities but I will just point out a few things which may be helpful to you.
 There is a Hop on Hop off bus stop right outside the hotel’s gates which is really convenient.
-The walk down the hill to the city center in the morning is fine, but after a day of sightseeing, the climb back to the Villa is not so funny.
+The walk down the hill to the city centre in the morning is fine, but after a day of sightseeing, the climb back to the Villa is not so funny.
 In addition, the hotel runs a very handy little shuttle bus every half hour or so to any location in the City which is a real bonus.
 One more thing, don’t forget to visit the roof garden for the most spectacular views over Florence, and if you are lucky you may see a flock of green parrots flying around!

 wine glass on a table beside the hotel pool in florence